Review your site traffic with the HTTP Request Log Viewer

 To learn how to block XML-RPC brute force amplification attacks, read this article here.

-Note: Under the "IP Status", Traffic Log Viewer also shows the number of offenses against plugin.
+Note: Under the "IP Status", HTTP Request Log Viewer also shows the number of offenses against plugin.
 Plus, if a visitor has exceeded the offense limit, their IP is immediate blocked from accessing your site.
-Traffic Log Viewer will also show IP status "Blocked".
-For example:
+It will also show IP status "Blocked".

 You can also switch to live traffic logs if you want.